Atlas Media Corp.: Theatrical Documentaries

 In July 2021 Atlas announced that it had signed a deal with stage and screen legend Liza Minnelli to produce a feature documentary incorporating "lost footage" of Liza during her spectacular rise in the 1970s.
 The film is to be produced and directed by Bruce David Klein.

+In February 2022, HBO premiered an Atlas film written and directed by Bruce David Klein -- Icahn: The Restless Billionaire, focusing on the controversial corporate raider/billionaire Carl Icahn.
+In 2023, the film was nominated for an Emmy.

+In January 2025, Atlas Media premiered the film Liza: A Truly Terrific Absolutely True Story, which focuses on the stage and screen legend Liza Minnelli.
+The film premiered in 75 cities in the USA, followed by a run on PBS' American Masters series.
+The film has since been distributed internationally to 50+ markets, on in-flight programs, and on blu-ray.

 Digital & Emerging Media

 Atlas Media Corp. launched its Digital & Emerging Media division in 2007.
 One of their first productions was a series of webisodes for History.com to complement the History Rocks television special series premiere on The History Channel.
 Similarly, they produced a series of 2-3 minute pieces for The History Channel's video-on-demand (VOD) component to accompany the 2007 television series American Eats.

 The division also produced its first series for Comcast's FEARnet online network in 2007, Rt.
 666: America's Scariest Home Haunts.
 A new webisode was released every day throughout the month of October as part of a month-long Halloween stunt.
 In October 2008, they created Streets of Fear, also for FEARnet.

 Other recent productions from the Digital & Emerging Media Division of Atlas Media Corp. include Expedition: Africa webisodes for History.com, Breaking Down for FUSE TV online, Path to the Podium and The Vote 101, for History.com, How to Beat Death for Discovery.com, and Total Beauty Makeover: Dog Edition, for Lifetime.com.
 The division also operates Atlas Media Corp.'s own online channel, the MUST SEE BELIEVE on YouTube, which features short videos about amazing people, places and events.